fort-nix/nix-bitcoin/README.md

         * Notes: run `nodeinfo` to get its onion address and `systemctl status spark-wallet` to get the access key.
             When entering the onion address on the Android app don't forgot to prepend "http://"

-The data directories can be found in `/var/lib`.
+The data directories of the services can be found in `/var/lib` on the deployed machines.

 Installing profiles
 ---